 Chapter Twelve, of A Study In Magic: The Application is now available in FFNET.
 I’ve titled it: Werewolf Woes and Welfare.
 Writing from Snape’s POV is always fun, and this chapter had plenty of such moments.
 Especially when Snape and John started texting each other again.

 The more I thought about werewolves in HP universe, the more tragic scenarios I could come up with.
 I actually had to walk away and cry a bit before I could continue typing some passages.

-The chasm between academic medical research and availability of treatment is complicated one.
+The chasm between academic medical research and availability of treatment is a complicated one.
 Scientists favor randomized clinical trials since it’s the best way to demonstrate a treatment works.
-But randomized trials are time consuming and resource intensive.
+But randomized trials are time-consuming and resource intensive.
 Meanwhile, desperate and dying patients are willing to try anything, including experimental unproven drugs, because they have nothing to lose.

 It’s not hard to imagine werewolves having the same attitude.

 The conflict rising from this chasm basically writes the plot.
 You just have to stomach through the sadness.
 I’m drained but happy with the result.
 My only regret is that I didn’t get to cover everything I planned.
 Still, better to undershow than deluge with details and complicate things.

 Speaking of complicate, Ah Snape, you complicated character you.
 Not much surprises to be found about Snape in this chapter.
 At least, not for those who read book seven.
 Well, I guess you could call John texting Snape again a pleasent surprise.
 Side bar: Snape really enjoys John’s creative swearing.
 If he wasn’t so uptight, he would’ve matched John word-for-word.

 I hope I will be able to incorporate a scene where Sherlock imitates Snape’s speech, and Snape imitates Sherlock’s.
 Inside Grimmauld Place.
 While the whole Order is there to listen.
 Just to make John laugh.